 Overtime and Shootouts

-In the event of a tie at the end of regulation time, additional periods may be played to determine the winner.
+Additional periods may be played to determine the winner.
 Overtime formats vary depending on the league and level of play.

 The NHL, for instance, uses a sudden-death overtime period with teams playing four skaters aside (excluding the goaltenders).
 If no winner is determined in overtime, a shootout may follow to decide the outcome of the game.